itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Confidence may not bring success but gives us power to face any challenges in life.
 * Do everything with a good heart and expect nothing in return and you will never be disappointed !
 * Every pain gives a lesson and every lesson changes a person.
-* People usually dont' notice the things you do for them, until you stop doing it! #people #challenge #gratitude
 * You will never get what you want until you’re thankful for what you have. #gratitude #advice
 * Ships dont sink because of the water around them, rather the water that gets in them.
 Don't let what's happening around you get inside you and weigh you down.
 * Don't dream about a beautiful life, it spoils your duty.
 Dream about your duty it makes your life beautiful.